0xBEEB/pa-messenger/README.md

     pip install -r requirements.txt
     ```

-1. Edit the following keys/values for the `config.py` file inside the  `marketing-notifications-python/` directory.
-Be sure to replace the place holders and connection string with real information.
+1. Edit the config file (pa_messenger.cfg) inside the root of the project, and be sure to replace the place holders and connection string with real information.

     ```
   SECRET_KEY = 'your_authy_secret_key'